 There is now over 27 Terabytes of new data posted to different groups every day, or over 64 million posts.
 They cover every subject imaginable, literally.
 From discussions about politics to high-resolution sex videos involving tickling....yes, there is a newsgroup for that.
 It is totally unregulated, with providers having no control over what is posted, and that is what people like and hate about it.
 There is a lot of spam and there are a lot of viruses if someone is not careful, but that freedom is also what keeps it growing...good, bad, and ugly.

 Traditionally, you must have software to access, just like you needed e-mail software to send an e-mail and you need a web browser to see a web page.
 There are very few good ones out there and they all cost money.
-So if you want uncensored Usenet access you need a provider (like us) and then you need software to be able to connect.
-As you can imagine, this is a little bit too much to ask of someone that is just learning about Usenet, so some providers started providing software with their accounts.
-These are all either made by that provider and 'ok' or licensed retail software that's good, but ALL of them are restricted to being used only with the provider you bought the account with....except us.
+So if you want to access uncensored newsgroups then you need an account and then you need software to be able to connect to that account.
+As you can imagine, this is a little bit too much to ask of someone that is just learning about the platform, so some services started providing software with their accounts.
+These are all either made by that provider and 'ok' or licensed retail software that's good, but ALL of them are restricted to being used only with the service you bought the account with....except us.